Diablo Cody: 2011–present: Career expansion

-Cody had numerous projects that were cancelled or stuck in development hell, including Time and a Half, which was to star Julianne Hough with Ol Parker directing.
+Cody had numerous projects that were cancelled or stuck in development hell, including a romantic dramedy called Time and a Half, which was to star Julianne Hough with Ol Parker directing.
 She also developed a teen drama series with Josh Schwartz for Fox called Prodigy.
 According to The Hollywood Reporter, it focused on "a 16-year-old genius who through home schooling has been isolated from her peers.
 Hoping to experience a "normal" teen social life before she enters the adult world of academia, she enrolls in her local high school.
 Her experiment goes off the rails when she finds herself adopted by a wild crowd, getting caught up in a whirlwind of romance and crime."
 Cody also created and wrote Warner Bros.
-Television's romantic comedy series pilot Alex+Amy.
+Television's romantic comedy series pilot Alex + Amy.

 Cody is the spokesperson of Barnard College's Athena Film Festival.

 In 2015, Cody was hired to write a new screenplay for Barbie with Amy Schumer eyed as the lead, but left the project in 2018 after struggling to produce a draft that she was proud of.

 Cody wrote and produced the musical comedy film Ricki and the Flash (2015), starring Meryl Streep and directed by Jonathan Demme in his last feature film.
 She also wrote and produced the comedy drama film Tully (2018), reuniting her with Young Adult star Charlize Theron.
 The film was directed by Jason Reitman, who previously directed Cody's scripts for Juno and Young Adult.

-She wrote the script for the Broadway musical Jagged Little Pill, based on the Alanis Morissette album of the same name.
+She wrote the book for the Broadway musical Jagged Little Pill, based on the Alanis Morissette album of the same name.
 The musical premiered in November 2019.

 In August 2020, Cody began working with Madonna on a screenplay of the singer's life.
-However, she later stepped away from the project in May 2022 after turning in a final draft, with the project also later being scrapped in January 2023.
+However, she later stepped away from the project in May 2022 after turning in a final draft, with the project later being scrapped in January 2023.

 In June of 2022, it was announced that Zelda Williams would be making her directorial debut for an adaptation of Cody’s original screenplay Lisa Frankenstein, which Cody produced alongside Mason Novick.
 The film released in February of 2024 with mixed reviews, though still developing a small cult following.

+Initially reported in May 2022, HBO Max announced a script-to-series commitment for a one-hour drama series based on DeuxMoi's novel Anon Pls, via Berlanti Productions in association with Warner Bros.
+Television.
+In November 2023, it was revealed that Cody and Ryan O'Connell had been attached as writers.

+In May 2025, it was announced that Cody would be executive producer for a television series adaption of Kate Stayman-London's vampire romance book Fang Fiction.